ArturoLarios/finddups/README.md

 # finddups

-The finddups program is a C program designed to scan a set of files and directories, identify duplicate files, and organize them into groups.
+finddups is a C program designed to scan a set of files and directories, identify duplicate files, and organize them into groups.

-Usage
+## Usage

 The program accepts command-line arguments to specify the files and directories to scan.
 If no arguments are provided, it defaults to the current directory.
 You can run the program as follows: